 Fertilizer Topics to Watch

-The mood at this summer’s Southwestern Fertilizer Conference was “a little more upbeat” than last year, reports Gene Vernon, Senior Director Crop Nutrition and Raw Material Sourcing at J.R.
+The mood at this past summer’s Southwestern Fertilizer Conference was “a little more upbeat” than last year, reports Gene Vernon, Senior Director Crop Nutrition and Raw Material Sourcing at J.R.
 Simplot Co., Boise, ID.

 Perhaps with good reason.

 A mid-year check-in with two dozen CropLife 100 retailers, published in our July issue, showed that fertilizer had the most positive growth so far in their businesses in 2017 — compared with the seed, crop protection, and custom application categories.
 The uptick is especially notable following three straight years of depressed fertilizer sales.